CV Tips: How to get noticed by recruiters

 Our goal is not only to meet the needs and demands of our clients, we also support candidates throughout the recruitment process.
 Once you join our talent network, we become your representative.

 We help all our candidates with CV writing tips, interview preparation, and more.
-We’ll be there even after you’ve the job, offering ongoing support throughout your career.
+Furthermore, we offer ongoing support throughout your career, so if anything was to change, you have a recruitment partner you can rely on.

 Visit our Candidates page to find out more or submit your CV to Careers@Jonathan-Rhys.com.